Open today: 8:30 a.m. - 3 p.m.

 When choosing the right steel cladding for your project, performance and appearance often take centre stage — but fire safety is just as important.
 At Accord Steel Cladding, we supply a wide range of steel sheeting finishes, each with its own characteristics, durability, and fire performance.

-In this post, we’ll take a closer look at the fire ratings of four common finishes we offer: Galvanised, Plastisol-coated, Polyester-painted, and Powder-coated steel.
+In this post, we’ll take a closer look at the fire ratings of three common finishes we offer: Galvanised, Polyester-painted & Plastisol-coated steel, when used in single skin

 Galvanised steel is simply steel coated with a layer of zinc to protect it from corrosion.
 Because the coating is metallic, there are no combustible components — which means galvanised steel offers excellent fire resistance.